 The set of direct, moderating, and mediating relationships between board diversity, board-monitoring intensity, ownership concentration, and firm performance.
 The boxes contain the proxies measuring these broad constructs.
 Expected signs of the relationships are in parentheses, each arrow depicting an association.

+c

 References